Lima station (Pennsylvania Railroad)

+Former train station in Lima, Ohio, U.S.

 Lima station is a historic former train station in Lima, Ohio, United States.
 Built for the Pennsylvania Railroad in 1887, it is a brick Queen Anne structure that rests on a sandstone foundation.
 The Lima station is located on the former Pennsylvania Railroad's mainline between New York City and Chicago.
 Lima station was formerly served by the Pennsylvania Railroad's Pennsylvania Limited and by its flagship Broadway Limited daily passenger trains between New York City and Chicago in its later years.